sulhanfuadi/gg-cicd-forum-api/README.md

 1. Download the [Forum API V2 Test Collection](https://github.com/dicodingacademy/a276-backend-expert-labs/raw/099-shared-content/shared-content/03-submission-content/02-Forum-API-V2/Forum%20API%20V2%20Test.zip)
 2. Import both the collection and environment files into Postman
-3. Set the base URL in the environment to your API URL
+3. Set the base URL in the environment to `https://major-windows-remain-noisily.a276.dcdg.xyz`
 4. Run the collection tests in sequence using the Collection Runner

 ## Deployment

-The application is deployed at: [https://forum-api.sulhanfuadi.com](https://forum-api.sulhanfuadi.com)
+The application is deployed at: [https://major-windows-remain-noisily.a276.dcdg.xyz](https://major-windows-remain-noisily.a276.dcdg.xyz)

+- **Server**: AWS EC2 instance
+- **IP Address**: 13.250.116.37
+- **Domain**: major-windows-remain-noisily.a276.dcdg.xyz

 ## Development Best Practices